 "Band is a unique activity that I have enjoyed for over forty years.
-I look forward every day to making music.
-I am proud to be the new director for the Stuart Community Concert Band."
+I look forward to making music every day.
+I am proud to be the director for the Stuart Community Concert Band."
 Jim LeBon

 Meet Our Director, James P. LeBon

 Mr. LeBon, a native of Pennsylvania, attended twelve years of Catholic school before enrolling at FSU in 1977.
 During his time there, he earned his Bachelor’s degree in music education while studying clarinet with Harry Schmidt and Ted Lane, and arranging with Charlie Carter.
 Mr. LeBon went on to earn his Master’s degree in Music Education in 1993.

 After completing his studies, Mr. LeBon worked as a high school band director in northern Florida and southern Georgia for fourteen years before moving to Port St. Lucie nineteen years ago.
 He taught at Dan McCarty Middle School for eleven years and Southport Middle School for nine years, until recently retiring.
 Throughout his career, Mr. LeBon's students achieved numerous superiors and excellent ratings, of which he is incredibly proud.

 Mr. LeBon is an adjudicator at FBA concerts and solo and ensemble events.
 He is also an arranger and has his own publishing company, Emperor Music Press, which produces works for marching band ensembles, as well as solo and ensemble pieces.
 Mr. LeBon and his wife started the company in 2004 to provide quality solo and ensemble works for younger musicians.
 The company currently has eighty-five pieces on the solo and ensemble list of Florida, sixty-five pieces on the Maryland solo and ensemble list, and eleven pieces on the New York solo and ensemble list.